vikchupak/AWS/services/databases/sql/AmazonRDS.md

 - Primary.
 Writes/reads
 - Standby. **No reads and no write instance**.
 Synchronous sync between Primary and Standby.
 Automatic Failover.
   - It is active and running, but not reachable/visible for users
+  - Standby is promoted/switched from passive(standby) to active(primary) mode (in about 60-120 sec).
+So there is about 2 min downtime in case of the Primary failure.
 - Replica.
 Reads only.
 Async sync between Primary and Replica

 ---